Online MedEd: USMLE Prep Platform Reviews

 - Flashcards can’t be used until >48 hours of watching the videos

 Online MedEd’s organized their curriculum by topic.
 For example, the clinical curriculum is organized into the following topics: cardiology, pulmonology, gastroenterology, nephrology, hematology-oncology, infectious disease, endocrine, neurology, rheumatology, dermatology, pediatrics, psychiatry, gynecology, obstetrics, surgery: general, surgery: sub-specialty, surgery: trauma, epidemiology and stats, and Online MedEd.
 Each topic then has a set amount of sub-topics/lessons.

 For instance, general surgery has 12 lessons/videos which include some of the following topics: pre-op evaluation, post-op fever, post-op complications, esophagus, and small bowel, to name a few.
 This general surgery topic has 2 hours and 58 minutes of total video time, 78 questions, and 109 flashcards.
 There are also trauma surgery and sub-specialty surgery topics which each have videos/flashcards/questions of their own.

-*Audio files can also be downloaded for every lesson in the topic.
-However this counts as a “download”— see cons section of this review.
+*Audio files can also be downloaded for every lesson on the topic.
+However, this counts as a “download”— see the cons section of this review.